Divorce

 Frequently Asked Questions

-Divorce timelines vary.
-Some uncontested cases in Charleston County Family Court resolve in several months, while contested matters can take longer, especially if custody or complex assets are involved.
-During our consultation, we discuss factors that could affect timing in your situation so you can plan realistically.
+Timelines vary.
+Some uncontested cases in Charleston County Family Court resolve in several months; contested matters can take longer, especially when custody or complex assets are involved.
+During our consultation, we discuss the factors most likely to affect timing in your situation so you can plan realistically.

-Most clients appear at least once in Charleston County Family Court, especially for final hearings or contested issues.
-The number of appearances depends on your case and whether settlements are reached.
-We explain what to expect at each stage and help you prepare so the court feels more manageable.
+Most clients appear at least once in Charleston County Family Court, particularly for final hearings or contested issues.
+The number of appearances depends on your case and whether issues are resolved before trial.
+We explain what to expect at each stage and help you prepare so the process feels manageable.

-We regularly work with clients who are dealing with high-conflict spouses or difficult communication.
-Our litigation background helps us handle contested hearings when needed, and we also explore tools like structured parenting plans to reduce day-to-day friction, always with safety and long-term stability in mind.
+Yes.
+We regularly work with clients dealing with high-conflict spouses or difficult communication.
+Our litigation background allows us to handle contested hearings when needed, and we also use tools like structured parenting plans to reduce day-to-day friction, with safety and long-term stability in mind.

-For a first consultation, it helps to bring any court papers you have received, basic financial documents, and a short list of your main questions or concerns.
-We use that information to understand your situation and to outline initial options tailored to your goals.
+Bring any court papers you’ve received, basic financial documents, and a short list of your main questions or concerns.
+We use that information to understand your situation and outline initial options tailored to your goals.

 Our consultations are confidential.
-That means you can speak openly with us about your marriage, finances, and concerns without those discussions being shared outside the firm.
-We know privacy is critical, particularly when you are still deciding what steps to take.
+You can speak openly with us about your marriage, finances, and concerns without those discussions leaving the firm.
+We understand that privacy is especially important when you’re still deciding what steps to take.

 Talk With Our Divorce Team Today

-At Klok Law Firm, our attorneys draw on decades of litigation and family law experience, a boutique firm structure, and a client-centered approach to guide people through separation and divorce.
-We offer free, confidential consultations so you can ask questions, understand your options, and decide next steps without pressure.
+You don’t have to face divorce in North Charleston on your own.
+At Klok Law Firm, we draw on over 25 years of litigation and family law experience, a boutique firm structure, and a genuinely client-centered approach to guide people through separation and divorce.
+We offer free, confidential consultations so you can ask questions, understand your options, and decide on next steps without pressure.

 Client Testimonials